Package diagram: Overview

-A package import is "a relationship between an importing namespace and a package, indicating that the importing namespace adds the names of the members of the package to its own namespace."
+A package import is "a directed relationship between an importing namespace and a package, indicating that the importing namespace adds the names of the members of the package to its own namespace."

 By default, an unlabeled dependency between two packages is interpreted as a package import relationship.

 In this relationship, elements within the target package will be imported into the source package.